KWagner91/Udacity-FirstPage/README.md

-# Udacity-FirstPage
+# HTML/CSS Homepage about the Benefits of Coding

-## Intro into Programming Nanodegree - First HTML/CSS Page
+First HTML/CSS page of the Udacity Course "Intro to Programming Nanodegree":

-Project requirements
+> Your project will be a personal web page showing off all the skills you've learned so far!
+You can make your web page on any topic you'd like!

-1) Personal Webpage about any topic you like
+## Specifications

-2) Using various HTML elements and CSS styles
+- HTML validation and CSS W3 validation tests passed

-### Open in any Webbrowser to View Project
+- Open in any browser of choice